sscalvo/spgv3/README.md

 # spgv3
-## This project is the 3rd iteration over SPG project
+## This is the 3rd iteration over SPG project
 The aim is (not in order/priority):

 - Use Github